dotnet/source-build/Documentation/pre-built-detection.md

 If yes, then [adding source-build metadata](https://github.com/dotnet/source-build/blob/main/Documentation/sourcebuild-in-repos/new-dependencies.md#basics) to the upstream repository's declaration in `Version.Details.xml` would allow free usage of the said package.
 Nevertheless, currently the approach has several limitations:
   - the same version for all packages from the repo should be used.
 Example: repo A depends on libraries B and C from runtime.
 The B and C versions should be identical or the source-build intermediate dependency will not be resolved.
   - the source-build metadata for a specific repository can be declared only once.
 Example: repo A depends on librabries B and C from runtime.
-Only B or only C can have the source-build metadata for runtime, otherwise a duplicate dependency exception will be raised during build [GitHub issue](https://github.com/dotnet/source-build/issues/3003).
+Only B or only C can have the source-build metadata for runtime, otherwise a duplicate dependency exception will be raised during build ([GitHub issue](https://github.com/dotnet/source-build/issues/3003)).

-TODO - if product dependency is not part of source-build

 ### Utilizing latest versions